 To spotlight our work in these areas with continueing needs, TPPC frequently schedules a "Minute for Mission" during worship.

-Our church has undergone a listening campaign within our congregation to explore what should be our mission priorities as a congregation.
+Our church went through a listening campaign in 2011 within our congregation to explore what should be our mission priorities as a congregation.
 More information on the listening campaign can be found on this website.

-The mission of the Takoma Park Presbyterian Shared Use Community Commercial Kitchen is to be used as a resource within the community to alleviate hunger and economic inequality by providing a haven for local food production.
-When operational, the Community Kitchen will host three components: Micro-enterprise development, cooking and nutrition classes, and preparation of food for distribution to low-income individuals.
-The kitchen will also play a critical role in developing a healthy, safe, and secure local food system.
+The mission of the Takoma Park Presbyterian Shared Use Community Commercial Kitchen is to be a resource within the community to alleviate hunger and economic inequality by providing a haven for local food production.
+The Community Kitchen hosts three components: micro-enterprise development, cooking and nutrition classes, and preparation of food for distribution to low-income individuals.
+The kitchen plays a small, but important, role in developing a healthy, safe and secure local food system.

 Takoma Park Presbyterian Church (TPPC) is one of many churches and synagogues in the Takoma Park-Silver Spring area that serves an evening meal at the Shepherd's Table.
 TPPC has a roster of over 30 members and friends of TPPC that volunteer at various times to prepare and serve dinner the first Sunday of the month, including an enthusiastic group of senior high school students.
 Students earn community service credit hours through volunteering at Shepherds Table.